InTheSnow31/reachy-mini-I3R/docs/report/README.md

 ---

-### Execution Paradigm: `goto_target` vs `set_target` 🏃‍♂️⚡
+### Execution Paradigm: `goto_target` vs `set_target`

 Two fundamental functions can be used to command the robot:

 - **`goto_target(position, duration)`**
   Moves the robot from its current posture to the target position **over a specified duration**.
-  ✅ Advantage: simple, ensures smooth arrival.
+   Advantage: simple, ensures smooth arrival.
-  ⚠️ Limitation: the temporal profile is fixed, making it hard to manipulate amplitude, frequency, or introduce complex oscillations.
+  Limitation: the temporal profile is fixed, making it hard to manipulate amplitude, frequency, or introduce complex oscillations.

 - **`set_target(position)`**
   Sets the robot’s position **instantaneously at the next control step**.
-  ✅ Advantage: gives **full control over the motion evolution**, allowing the implementation of:
+   Advantage: gives **full control over the motion evolution**, allowing the implementation of:
   - Oscillations at specific **frequencies**
   - Gradually changing **amplitudes**
   - Complex **temporal shaping** (crescendo, decrescendo, expressive timing)
-  ⚠️ Limitation: requires careful control of the **timestep** to ensure smooth, physically plausible motion.

 > In this approach, `set_target` was chosen to gain **flexibility** and **fine-grained control** over the expressive motion.
 > This decision is **deliberate but debatable**, as it increases the complexity of motion generation and requires careful parameter tuning to avoid unnatural behavior.